DHTMLX/docs-suite/docs/tree/drag_and_drop_handling.md

 # Drag-n-Drop

-dhtmlxTree possesses an advanced drag-n-drop functionality.
+DHTMLX Tree possesses an advanced drag-n-drop functionality.
 With this feature, it is possible to reorder items in a tree and drag items between trees.
 To enable drag-n-drop, you should define the drag mode.

 ~~~js
 const source = new dhx.Tree("tree-source",{dragMode:"source", dropBehaviour:"complex"});